b3iA/ebook.js/README.txt

     }

-If the filter is written to be used as an input - the first filter in a chain - it's name should begin with 'from-', and it has two additional responsibilities:
+If the filter is written to be used as an input - the first filter in a chain - its name should begin with 'from-', and it has two additional responsibilities:

     function apply(params, next)
     {